 - Tweet about cause awareness events.
 It could be Breast Cancer Awareness Month, Alzheimer’s Disease Awareness Month or Healthy Weight Week.
 Join in using the relevant hashtag on Twitter.

 - Post holiday-themed tweets (Christmas, Hanukah, 4th July, etc.) You could also join in fun holidays like National Donut Day.
-Check out this calendar to keep you right up to day with ideas.
+Check out this calendar to keep you right up to date with ideas.

 - Share news and updates from your practice.
 Are you rolling out a new program, product or service?
 Let your followers know about it in a tweet.
 You can highlight when someone on your team achieves a new certification level or when you acquire a new piece of equipment that affords better care.
 Patients will appreciate you keeping them informed.